 Students selected for verification will be informed by letter or email each month until all items are received.
-Students must visit their OHIO Student Center and submit the needed items on the To-Do List to the Office of Student Financial Aid and Scholarships.
+Students must visit their OHIO Student Center and submit the needed items on the To Do List to the Office of Student Financial Aid and Scholarships.

 Once all verification items have been received, they are compared with the data reported on the FAFSA.
 If discrepancies are found, changes are made to the FAFSA.
 These changes are typically processed by the U.S. Department of Education within five to seven days.

-Freshmen students with a valid, non-rejected FAFSA may be awarded financial aid before they complete verification through mid-April.
+Freshmen students with a valid, non-rejected FAFSA may be awarded financial aid before they complete verification through mid-March.
 If chosen for verification, they will receive a tentative award letter until the process is complete.
 Once verification is complete, changes in the Expected Family Contribution (EFC) may result in changes to financial aid awards.
-All students awarded after mid-April must complete verification before they are awarded financial aid.
+All students awarded after mid-March must complete verification before they are awarded financial aid.
 Verification must be complete before financial aid funds will disburse or pay toward student accounts.